GBADsInformatics/API_GBADsPublic/README.md

 1. Improve the logging
 2. Clean up file created by the API
 3. Send error messages to the user and not just to the console
+4. Check to make sure that sql injection is not a problem
+5. Clean up code and document
-4. Add * to fields to generate all fields for the general query capability
+6. Add * to fields to generate all fields for the general query capability
    - fields=* does work but it does not retrieve the field names
    - need to add a subroutine to fetch field names - the following code will do this: